DISCO BANANA SPEARGUN

-The most unique aspect of the DB speargun is the astounding new dual fusion band layup which promotes linear power delivery (LPD described below).
+The most unique aspect of the DB speargun is the astounding Hybrid band layup which promotes linear power delivery (LPD described below).
 By use of our Patent Pending handle with the rear mounted wheels, the rubber bands can be mounted atop the speargun.
-The rubbers transfer to dyneema which runs the length of the underside of the speargun to the front roller muzzle.
-When loaded, only dyneema is connected to the shaft (similar to an inverted/de-multiplied speargun).
-This provides better field of vision of the shaft and increased accuracy.
+The DB speargun has minimal recoil for accurate and precise shots with each pull of the trigger.
 The DB receives even more power output by use of a belly kicker which supercharges the shaft.
 Inertia, the resistance of motion, is the common problem with roller spearguns.
-Since the kicker band is connected to the dyneema underneath the gun, the kicker will all but eliminate any shaft lag created by inertia.
+Since the kicker band is connected underneath the gun directly to the main roller band, the kicker will all but eliminate any shaft lag created by inertia.

-The great benefit to this new design is reduced recoil, snappier shots, better field of vision and most importantly a massive increase in range capabilities.
+The great benefit to this new design is easy loading, reduced recoil, snappier shots, and most importantly a massive increase in range capabilities.
 We essentially simplified the inverted/de-multiplied speargun by removing the pulleys and complicated rigging.

 LINEAR POWER DELIVERY

 Otherwise known as LPD, the concept of linear power delivery is the idea of having power equally distributed with a constant force across a distance.

 What is linear power delivery and how does it apply to spearguns?
 Linear power can be seen when more rubber and preload are fitted onto a speargun.
 This concoction allows for the same pull force throughout the duration of the speargun from trigger mechanism to the end of the muzzle.